percosis-labs/percosis/x/protorev/protorev.md

 ### DenomPairToPool

-DenomPairToPool takes in a base denomination (read below) – denom that is used to build routes (ex. osmo, atom, usdc) – and a denom to match (akash, juno) and returns the highest liquidity pool id between the pair of denominations.
-For example, an input might look like (osmo, juno) —> poolID: 5.
+DenomPairToPool takes in a base denomination (read below) – denom that is used to build routes (ex. perco, atom, usdc) – and a denom to match (akash, juno) and returns the highest liquidity pool id between the pair of denominations.
+For example, an input might look like (perco, juno) —> poolID: 5.
 This store is directly tied to the highest liquidity method (described in state transitions below).
 Each base denomination is going to have its own set of denominations it maps to.

 ### BaseDenoms

 BaseDenoms are the denominations that are used to build the highest liquidity routes.
-This will be configurable by the admin account, but will always maintain at least `uosmo` as a base denom.
+This will be configurable by the admin account, but will always maintain at least `ufury` as a base denom.
 A base denom just means the denomination that will be used to start and end a cyclic arbitrage route.
 Base denoms can be added on as needed basis.

 ***NOTE***: BaseDenoms do have a priority that is directly tied down to the order in the list of base denoms that are used i.e. BaseDenoms that are closer to the front of the list will likely be simulated and executed more often than those later in the list.
 This is done by design so that we can prioritize certain denoms over others in order to simulate and execute the most profitable trades.